Aniruddh-0701/C-Programming-Basics/Introduction to C/Intro_to_C(1).md

 ---

+## Tokens

+A token is the smallest element of a program that is meaningful to the compiler.
+Tokens can be classified as follows:

+1. Keywords
+2. Literals
+3. Identifiers
+4. Operators
+5. Special Symbols

+### Keywords or Reserved words

+Words used for a special purpose in program.
+Since they have a special function, they must not be used as identifiers.
+If used, they may cause issues while execution of the program.

+E.g: `scanf`, `printf`, `int`, `if`, `for`, `try`, etc.

-## Literals
+### Literals

 Literals are data that are directly used or processed in a program.
-If your program contains direct values like `10`, `3.14159`, `'a'` or `"str"`, they are known as literals
+If your program contains direct values like `10`, `3.14159`, `'a'` or `"str"`, they are known as literals.

+### Identifiers

+An identifier is a symbol used for any variable, function, data definition, labels in your program, etc.

+Before starting any language, you must at least know how you name an identifier in that language.

+In C, an identifier is a combination of alphanumeric characters, i.e. first begin with a letter of the alphabet or an underscore, and the remaining are alphabets, numeric digit, underscores.

-### Types of Identifiers
+#### Types of Identifiers

-1. Constant - Values that do not change during the execution
+1. Constant - Identifier whose value does not change during the execution of the program.
-2. Variable - Values that change
+2. Variable - Identifier whose value changes during the execution of the program.

-There are certain rules to be followed while naming an identifier:
+There are certain rules to be followed while constructing an identifier name:

 1. Should start only with an alphabet or underscore (`'_'`) like a1, a2, \_name not 1a, 24c
 2. Can contain characters defined in ASCII (alphabets and numbers) except ( &#36;, \\, /, etc.)